waihungmm/pi_mahjong/README.md

 # pi_mahjong

-I learn the mahjong game months ago.
-I think in order to reinforce my skills, I better to document what I learn into computer algorithm.
-I use my Raspberry Pi and C language to start this project.
+I learned the mahjong game months ago.
+Like other knowledge, the best way to reinforce the understanding to teach others.
+So I taught my Raspberry Pi computer to play this game.
+I used the C language to realize the algorithm.